 “He loved the idea and my goodness we would not have got anywhere at all without him.” she said.

 The initial raspberry pi server was placed in the Arusha Regional Library and other locations around Arusha in 2014 but it had its limitations.
 As luck would have it, a new volunteer arrived at Computers 4 Learning with an extensive background in setting up networks in developing countries.
 Chris Hoyland took up the challenge and Teacher in a Box was born.

 Since then Teacher in a Box has partnered with several not-for profit organisations and the educational content continues to grow

-It was on a 2015 trip to Tanzania to replace the Raspberry pi servers with Teacher in a Box servers that another huge milestone was reached, the very first government schools have taken TIB and now thousands more kids will benefit from the huge selection of off-line content.
+It was on a 2015 trip to Tanzania to replace the Raspberry pi servers with Teacher in a Box (TIB) servers that another huge milestone was reached, the very first government schools had taken TIB and now thousands more kids would benefit from the huge selection of off-line content.

 Some of these schools were revisited again 2 years later and it was found the schools that had embraced the technology and integrated the enhanced learning in their curriculum had performed exceptionally well in the national exams and the teachers remained overwhelmingly in support of it.
 This was all that we had hoped for.

-We knew that we had a winning formula but it would be too inefficient and expensive for us to be tripping around the globe.
-Instead we adapted our business model to restrict our focus to building and developing the Teacher in a Box servers and training and supporting other Rotarians and not-for-profit organisations to deploy Teacher in a Box servers into communities where children and students are disadvantaged by a lack of access to quality educational materials.
+We knew that we had a winning formula but it would be too inefficient and expensive for us to be tripping around the globe carrying out deployments.
+Instead we adapted our business model to restrict our focus to building and developing the Teacher in a Box servers and training and supporting other Rotarians and people from not-for-profit organisations to deploy Teacher in a Box servers into communities where children and students are disadvantaged by a lack of access to quality educational materials.